Neuropsychology - Non-Epileptic Attack Disorder - Easy read

 Non-epileptic Attack Disorder

 What is NEAD?
 Your brain sends messages to your body about how to move.
-These messages tell your body when to move; what part of the body to move and how quickly or slowly to move.
+These messages tell your body when to move.

-The messages usually travel very fast, but sometimes the messages stop.
-When the messages stop, your brain and body cannot speak to each other.
+Or sad, hot or cold.
+These messages usuallu travel very fast, but sometimes the messages STOP.
+When the messages stop your body and brain cannot speak to each other.
 This is when a NEAD episode happens.
-Here are some things that might happen when you have a NEAD episode.
+Here are some things that might help you when you have a NEAD episode.

 Your body might shake.

-You might feel wobbly or dizzy; you might fall to the floor, you might have problems seeing things, you might have problems hearing things
+You might feel wobbly or dizzy.
+You might fall to the floor.
+You might have problmes seeing things.

+You might have problems hearing things.
 You might not know what is happening.
-It can feel scary to have a NEAD episode.
-Sometimes, you might fall and hurt yourself.
+It can feel scary for you to have a NEAD episode.
+Sometimes you might fall and hurt yourself.

 You will stay alive when you have a NEAD episode.
 You will feel better again soon.
 You can still do activities you enjoy with NEAD.

 Why do people have NEAD?
 Lots of people have NEAD.
 NEAD happens when you have had a difficult time.
-Here are some of the difficult things that can happen to you.
+Here are some of the difficult things that can heppen to you.
 Problems with money.
 Being treated badly by other people.

 Feeling pain for a long time.
 The death of someone you love.
 Feeling scared for a long time.
 Feeling worried about other people.

-You can talk to a therapist who knows about NEAD.
-They will help you to understand why you have NEAD;.
+You can talk to ta therapist who knows about NEAD.
+They will help you to understand why you have NEAD.
 Learn ways to have less NEAD episodes.
-For more information about NEAD please have a look at our website (details below)

 Or use the camera on your phone and look at the QR code below to open our website:

-QR code for further information
+Website QR code

 Other useful websites